Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 ## Builders WG

 The operations working group is unlike other working groups, in that they are only really being measured based on the quality of their output, as judged by Council.

-The working group will generally focus on developing tools and enhancing existing applications (Pioneer, Atlas, CLI etc.) and the runtime which come together to make the Joystream platform as a whole.

-Their contributions to these tools and the creation of new ones are represented as a development score, which attempts to measure the volume and quality of development based on the resources available to the working group.

-It should be kept in mind that this development activity is not purely restricted to Council tools and projects, but can also apply to community projects such as JoystreamStats.
+[More info on the Builders WG.](https://github.com/Joystream/handbook/blob/92697066f2bf2d09752bfda5fba5da378fa812f4/testnet/council-period-scoring/builders-score.md#overview)

 #### 1. Testing Issues